aclark4life/python-packages-doc/intro.rst

 Introduction
 ============

-In this documentation we introduce `pythonpackages.com`_ to its target
-audience: **Python programmers**.
+In this documentation we introduce `pythonpackages.com`_ to its target audience: **Python programmers**.

 What is it?
 -----------

 `pythonpackages.com`_ is a website that showcases Python packages.
 [1]_ For more information, please see the `history section`_.

 .. _`history section`:

 History
 -------

 `pythonpackages.com`_ began in October 2011 as a web front end to the `vanity`_ command line utility, which queries the `Python Package Index`_ for package download statistics.
-Shortly after, two more utilities were added:
+Shortly after that, two more utilities were added:

 - http://pythonpackages.com/package/yolk
 - http://pythonpackages.com/package/zopyx.trashfinder

 Next, a :ref:`package featuring system` was added to allow users to feature their favorite Python packages.
 Followed by a `package commenting system`_, that allows users to comment on their favorite packages.
 Finally in addition to querying the `Python Package Index`_, we also provide links to `documentation`_, `comparison grids`_ and `downloadable files`_ by querying the following sites:

 - http://crate.io
 - http://django.opencomparison.org